Last updated: September 16, 2022

-Toronto’s Accessibility Task Force on COVID-19 Vaccines was established in March 2021 as part of the City’s COVID-19 Immunization Task Force outreach efforts and TO Supports: Targeted Equity Action Plan.
+Toronto’s Accessibility Task Force on COVID-19 Vaccines was established in March 2021 as part of the City’s COVID-19 Immunization Task Force outreach efforts and Toronto Supports: Targeted Equity Action Plan.
 It was formed in response to the high health risks associated with COVID-19 for people with disabilities and the need for improved information on and access to vaccination.
 (Read the news release and backgrounder.)

-The Black Scientists’ Task Force on Vaccine Equity was created in December 2020 as part of the TO Supports: Targeted Equity Action Plan, as a response to data that continued to show that the highest rates of COVID-19 cases and vaccine hesitancy were among Black people of African and Caribbean origins.
+The Black Scientists’ Task Force on Vaccine Equity was created in December 2020 as part of the Toronto Supports: Targeted Equity Action Plan, as a response to data that continued to show that the highest rates of COVID-19 cases and vaccine hesitancy were among Black people of African and Caribbean origins.

-The Task Force was created in partnership with the TAIBU Community Health Centre, to address Black community concerns and issues related to the COVID-19 pandemic, testing and vaccines, and is one of the approaches being used to communicate, mobilize and engage communities most affected by the pandemic in order to address systemic inequities.
+The Task Force was created in partnership with the TAIBU Community Health Centre, to address Black community concerns and issues related to the COVID-19 pandemic, testing and vaccines, and was one of the approaches used to communicate, mobilize and engage communities most affected by the pandemic in order to address systemic inequities.

 Learn more about the Black Scientists’ Task Force on Vaccine Equity: